NicholasW179/Bayesian-Methods-for-Statistical-Inference/README.md

-This repository contains some scripts for statistical modeloing both frequentist and bayesian.
+This repository contains some scripts for statistical modeloing both frequentist and bayesian, as well as some machine learning methods.
 It is primarily used as a place for me to keep my skills sharp